digimead/sbt-osgi-manager/README.md

 To generate bundle manifest:

-1. Add necessary information.
+1. Add necessary information your project.
 Look at [Modify bundle properties](#modify-bundle-properties)
 2. Check bundle settings.
 Look at [List actual properties per project](#list-actual-properties-per-project)
 3. Create your artifact as usual.
 The plugin will intercept `packageOptions in (Compile, packageBin)` and will inject OSGi headers to the generated manifest.